Classification of non-symplectic automorphisms of order 3 on $K3$ surfaces: Introduction

 Moreover we shall give Table \ref{SandF} in the last of section \ref{form} in which the fixed locus $X^{\varphi }$ is given for each $S_{X}$ satisfying $22-\rho -2s\geq 0$. \end{rem}

-In section \ref{class}, we shall give a classification of an even hyperbolic 3-elementary lattices admitting a primitive imbedding in $K3$ lattice.
-In section \ref{laut}, we characterize existence of isometries of order 3 by invariants of 3-elementary lattice.
-The main part in this paper is Section \ref{form}.
+In section \ref{class}, we shall give a classification of an even hyperbolic 3-elementary lattices admitting a primitive embedding in $K3$ lattice.
+As a result, we get all lattices which are the N\'{e}ron-Severi lattice of $K3$ surfaces with non-symplectic automorphisms of order 3 which act trivially on $S_{X}$.
+The main part in this paper is section \ref{form}.
 In this section, we shall prove the theorem.
 Here we use mainly the Lefschetz formula, the Hurwitz formula and the theory of elliptic surfaces due to Kodaira \cite{Kodaira}.
-In section \ref{exa}, we give examples of algebraic $K3$ surfaces with non-symplectic automorphism of order 3 which act trivially on $S_{X}$.
+In section \ref{exa}, we give examples of algebraic $K3$ surfaces with a non-symplectic automorphism of order 3 acting trivially on $S_{X}$.
+But we do not prove the uniqueness of these examples.

-\begin{rem} Recently, M.~Artebani, A.~Sarti \cite{AS} independently have given a classification of non-symplectic automorphisms of order 3 on $K3$ surfaces by using Smith exact sequences.
+\begin{rem} Recently, M.~Artebani, A.~Sarti \cite{AS} independently have given a classification of non-symplectic automorphisms of order 3 on $K3$ surfaces which act trivially on the N\'{e}ron-Severi lattice by using Smith exact sequences.
 Our proof is based on geometric argument without using Smith exact sequences. \end{rem}

-\begin{ack} The author would like to express his gratitude to Professor Shigeyuki Kondo for suggesting this problem, many helpful discussions and suggestions.
-He is also grateful to Professor Michela Artebani for informing about Example \ref{exz} and a mistake in the first version. \end{ack}
+\begin{acknowledgement} The author would like to express his gratitude to Professor Shigeyuki Kondo for suggesting this problem, many helpful discussions and suggestions.
+He is also grateful to Professor Michela Artebani for informing about Example \ref{exz} and a mistake in the first version. \end{acknowledgement}